Foot-Switch/ASCII-map-formatter/README.md

 1) Import the project into any IDE supporting Kotlin (IDEA, Eclipse).
 2) Copy an ASCII map into ascii_map.txt (or leave the predefined map)
 3) Run ascii_map_formatter.kt

+All assignment map outputs can also be verified via map test files.